KeertipriyaB/Seat-Reservation-System/README.md

-# BookMyShow-Simulation
-Developed a seat reservation system with a seat matrix, ticket booking/cancellation, seat class differentiation (Gold/Silver), and total cost estimation based on seat availability.
+Developed a seat reservation system in Python with functionalities for ticket booking, seat class differentiation, and cost estimation.
+Implemented OOP principles, optimized database management, and enhanced user interaction.